Quick Facts

 Life Journey

-King John II appoints Dias to lead an expedition to find a sea route around Africa to India.
+King John II appointed Dias to lead an expedition to find a sea route around Africa to India, the most ambitious Portuguese naval project to date.

-Dias becomes the first European to sail around the southern tip of Africa, naming it the Cape of Storms.
-King John II later renames it the Cape of Good Hope.
+After being blown south by storms, Dias rounded the southern tip of Africa without seeing it.
+He initially named it Cape of Storms before King John II renamed it Cape of Good Hope.